dynatrace-oss-contrib/sdk-go/observability/opentelemetry/v2/README.md

 This already gives some observability "out-of-the-box", but the spans generated only contain common HTTP headers as defined in the [HTTP semantic conventions](https://github.com/open-telemetry/opentelemetry-specification/blob/v1.6.1/specification/trace/semantic_conventions/http.md).
 Also if you are using another protocol, then spans will not be automatically generated, unless there is an auto-instrumentation library for that.

-Because of this, cloudevents offers the `ObservabilityService` interface which is used to generate spans, independently of the chosen protocol.
-See next how to configure the cloudevents client to use it.
+Because of this, CloudEvents offers the `ObservabilityService` interface which is used to generate spans, independently of the chosen protocol.
+See next how to configure the CloudEvents client to use it.

 ### Using the OTelObservabilityService

-The most basic way to configure the cloudevents client to use the `OTelObservabilityService` is:
+The most basic way to configure the CloudEvents client to use the `OTelObservabilityService` is:

 ```go
 c, err := cloudevents.NewClient(p, client.WithObservabilityService(otelObs.NewOTelObservabilityService()))